Baltimore Ravens vs. Pittsburgh Steelers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Steelers stats and trends

+- Pittsburgh has four wins against the spread in 11 games this year.

-- The Steelers have an against the spread record of 3-1 in their four games when underdogs by 4.5 points or more this season.
+- This year, the Steelers have an ATS record of 3-1 in their four games as an underdog of 4.5 points or more.

-- Pittsburgh's games this year have eclipsed the over/under five times in 11 opportunities (45.5%).
+- Pittsburgh's games this year have gone over the point total five times in 11 opportunities (45.5%).

-- Pittsburgh is 3-2 against the spread and 4-1 overall when the team scores more than 21.8 points.
+- Pittsburgh is 3-2 against the spread and 4-1 overall when the team notches more than 21.8 points.

-- The Steelers have turned the ball over four more times (14 total) than the Ravens have forced a turnover (10) this season.
+- This season the Steelers have turned the ball over 14 times, four more than the Ravens' takeaways (10).

 Home and road insights

-- At home this year, Pittsburgh has one win against the spread and is 3-2-1 overall.
+- Pittsburgh has one win against the spread, and is 3-2-1 overall, at home this season.

-- The Steelers are winless ATS (0-4) as 4.5-point underdogs or greater at home.
+- At home, the Steelers are winless ATS (0-4) as 4.5-point underdogs or greater.

-- Pittsburgh has hit the over in three of six home games this season.
+- This year, Pittsburgh has hit the over in three of six games at home.

 - Steelers home games this season average 41.8 total points, 2.2 fewer than this contest's over/under (44).

-- Baltimore is 3-2 overall, with two wins against the spread, in away games.
+- Baltimore has two wins against the spread, and is 3-2 overall, on the road.

-- The Ravens are winless ATS (0-2) as 4.5-point favorites or more on the road.

-- Baltimore has gone over the total once in five away games this year.
+- This year, in five away games, Baltimore has hit the over once.

 Powered by Data Skrive.